DanTDM: Personal life

 Daniel Robert Middleton was born on 8 November 1991 in Aldershot, England, as the elder of two siblings.
 His parents divorced when he was a child.
 He attended the University of Northampton where he studied music production.
+Prior to his career as a YouTuber and author, he worked at Tesco, telling the BBC in 2017 "When I earned enough money off YouTube to match it [my wage at Tesco] my wife persuaded me to do it."

 Middleton married his girlfriend, Jemma, in March 2013.
-Their first son, Asher, was born on 5 January 2020.
-Their second son, Miles, was born on 22 November 2022.
+Their first son, Asher, was born on 5 January 2020, and their second son, Miles, was born on 22 November 2022.
+He has openly discussed his struggles with mental health after experiencing severe depression due to the isolation of the COVID-19 lockdowns.